paulasquin/room_classification_from_scratch_cnn/README.md

 All the dependencies should be already installed in your computer since you use them in _room\_classification\_get\_datasets_

-The _train.py_ script is going to create the folder _exports_ and will write the model and usefull files under an automatic named folder : _exports/export\_XX_.
+The _train.py_ script is going to create the folder _exports_ and will write the model and useful files under an automatic named folder : _exports/export\_XX_.
-XX is a incremental number, starting from 0.
+XX is an incremental number, starting from 0.
 Once you trained the model export\_0, you will find the next one under export\_1 etc.

 Under the export_XX folder, you will find those files :
 \- **info.txt** : contains the info you have given to train.py to create this model (similar to hyperparams.txt)